 Using a hand staple gun, attach plastic mesh along the inside perimeter of the frame.
 This will help keep pests out while providing for proper ventilation.

-Measure and cut a section of the 2” x 4” timber to create the door.
+Measure and cut a section of the 2” x 4” timber to make the door.
 Attach hinges to one side and a latch to the other, ensuring it fits securely within the frame.

 Step 9: Attach the Door